signalfx/splunk-otel-collector/instrumentation/README.md

 e.g. `JAVA_TOOL_OPTIONS='-javaagent:/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar'`

-This variable is populated by the .so by concatenating the `java_agent_jar` attribute the config to a `-javaagent:` prefix.
+This variable is populated by the .so by concatenating the `java_agent_jar` attribute in the config to a `-javaagent:` prefix, and then appending any additional system properties specified in the configuration file.

 #### OTEL_SERVICE_NAME